romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 ---
 title: RoR - DOA?
 A comprehensive guide for 2019
 description: >-
   Every year we hear Ruby on Rails is dead or dying.
-We're hear to tell you why you'll still be using it in 2019
+We're here to tell you why you'll still be using it in 2019
 slug: ruby-on-rails-dead-or-alive
 layout: post